M0rdhau/API_Adcash/README.md

 `sudo docker-compose -f mongo-docker-compose.yaml up`

-This runs docker with mongoDB version 4.4, and maps port 27017 of the container to the host.\
+This runs docker with [mongoDB](https://www.mongodb.com/) version 4.4, and maps port 27017 of the container to the host.
+The port number is taken from mongo [documentation](https://docs.mongodb.com/manual/reference/default-mongodb-port/)\
 If everything runs successfully, then the database is pretty much ready.

 ## Running the project